Leonel Alvarez Ceja

 Tialli (Hello),

 My name is Leonel Alvarez Ceja; I am an Indigenous Chicano (Xicanx) Philosopher and current Dean's Scholar at Cornell University.
 I am a first-generation student, having been the first in my family to attend middle and high school and acquire literacy skills.
 At present, I find myself in the initial stages of pursuing a Ph.D. at the Sage School of Philosophy at Cornell University, commencing in the Fall of 2024.
-My primary research interests include Metaphysics—specifically causation, mereology, social ontology, and spacetime—as well as Moral, Social, and Political Philosophy.
+My primary research interests include Metaphysics—specifically causation, mereology, social ontology, space and time—as well as Moral, Social, and Political Philosophy.
 While my projects sometimes focus on Latin American, Mexican, Chicanx, and Indigenous Mesoamerican issues, they are not limited to these themes.

 I am currently engaged in three projects that I am grateful to be working on with my mentors.
-The first project involves developing a comprehensive philosophical framework to explain the totality of the Xicanx (Chicanx) identity, alongside
+The first project involves developing a comprehensive philosophical framework to explain the totality of the Xicanx (Chicanx) standpoint, alongside

 In the past I served as a researcher to Calvin Normore at UCLA, where I earned my Bachelor’s degree in Philosophy.
 Prior to that, I held a similar position under Katrina Elliott.
 Additionally, I am a co-founder and signatory of the MAP Chapter at UCLA.